versatiles-org/versatiles-documentation/compendium/specification_container.md

 ### 3.1.
 File Header

 - **Length:** 66 bytes.
-- **Location:** At the start of the file.
+- **Position:** At the beginning of the file.
 - **Purpose:** Outlines essential file properties and indicates subsequent section locations.
-- all offsets are relative to start of the file
+- All offsets are relative to the beginning of the file.

 | Offset | Length |  Type  | Description                              |
 |-------:|-------:|:------:|------------------------------------------|